DevKhanHassam/jest/README.md

 # How to run the program

-Just go to the terminal, and write this command npm install
+Just go to the terminal, and write this command: npm install